ubernostrum/akismet/README.rst

 and they will be automatically detected and used.

 You can then construct a client instance and call its methods.
+For creating a long-lived API client instance, it's recommended that you use the ``validated_client()`` constructor method, which will automatically validate your API key with the Akismet web service.
 For example, to check a submitted forum post for spam:

 .. code-block:: python